ksuenaga/HybridPDR/README.md

 ## Usage

-HybridPDR first window is file explorer and it refers `data`.
+When you open HybridPDR, it'll show file explorer refers `data`.
 You can create, rename, and delete files and directories here.

 Click file to open project.